nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 # Introduction

 The pigeons in my backyard find particular pleasures in voiding their excrements onto my balcony.
 Dissatisfied with this situation, I went online to find a solution.
-I created a handy table to give you an overview of the vast number of ~effective~ ways to get rid if pigeons:
+I created a handy table to give you an overview of the vast number of ~~effective~~ _established_ ways to get rid if pigeons:

 | Approach | Why it doesn't work |
 |:--|:--|